oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 that represent information about a profile.
 They do not appear in OpenC2 messages, they select which OpenC2 types are used by devices that support the profile.
-Types are defined in the language specification and cannot be modified by profiles, but cmments may be included to describe any profile-specific meaning of OpenC2-defined types.
+Types are defined in the language specification and cannot be modified by profiles, but comments may be included to describe any profile-specific meaning of OpenC2-defined types.

 #### 4. Define profile-specific types
 We mentioned two profile-defined targets (device and display) above.
 Define their contents as fields of AP-Target.
 Define the desired response format for these commands as fields of AP-Results. ([Show](images/ap-template-device.jpg)).
 Note that this example defines a "Device" type, which also happens to be the name of an OpenC2 Target.
-Namspaced type references (ls:Device, led:Device) allows both definitions to be used without conflict.
+Namespaced type references (ls:Device, led:Device) allows both definitions to be used without conflict.

 The Pairs list allows a Producer or Consumer to construct the Map returned by "query features pairs".
 It is a set of strings, each containing an action followed by the targets